Learning to play the organ

 A beginner level book by English organist and organ-teacher David Sanger.

-The book is ring-bound, so that it sits on the music-stand without closing.
 It assumes that you are starting at the very beginning, and covers keyboard skills and music-reading.

 Play the Organ Volume 2